USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 ```

 We should write the message to be helpful to ourselves while debugging.
-There are other severity levels, but we will use "failure" here.
+There are other severity levels, but we will use "error" here.
 The "error" level generates a message but will continue to execute the test instead of exiting immediately.
+We could use "failure" - which would immediately halt the test - but that
+can make debugging difficult.

 ```vhdl
 -- Test Plan Process --------------------------------